nus-cs2103-AY2021S2/tp/docs/UserGuide.md

     * `INDEX` refers to the index number shown in the displayed client list.
     * `INDEX` must be 1 or higher, and less than or equal to the index of the last item in the displayed list.
 * At least one of the optional fields must be provided.
+* Meetings of a client cannot be modified with this command.

 <div markdown="block" class="alert alert-info">
 :exclamation: **Caution**: Existing values will be **replaced** with the input values.